 Art Institute of Chicago

-Smith is perhaps best known for writing about the case of Laquan McDonald.
-Laquan’s killer, a Chicago police officer, was charged 405 days after the shooting, notably after Smith won his freedom of information lawsuit to force the city to release the video.
+Smith is perhaps best known for investigating the case of Laquan McDonald.
+Laquan’s killer, a Chicago police officer, was charged with murder 405 days after the shooting, notably after Smith won his freedom of information lawsuit to force the city to release the video and began writing columns about the case.
+The officer was later convicted of second-degree murder.

 Chicago’s top police officer was fired; top detective; police review authority head.
 The state’s attorney lost her re-election bid after a massive campaign by activists.
 The U.S. Department of Justice shortly took up what it called its largest investigation of a city in American history.
-Once Jeff Sessions took his office, Session refused to use the investigation as the basis of a consent decree.
-Instead, the Illinois Attorney General sued to enact the reforms.
-Journalists continue to track their effectiveness.
+And on the eve of the officer’s murder trial, Mayor Rahm Emanuel announced he would not seek a third term.

 “Where there is a free press the governors must live in constant awe of the opinions of the governed.” – Lord MacAuley